Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Conclusion

 \section{Conclusion}

 Driving by the flourishing of VA and its stringent latency requirements, there is an imperative need to push the VA frontier from the remote cloud to the proximity of end users.
-To fulfill this trend, edge computing has been widely recognized as a promising solution to support computation-intensive DL-driven VA applications in resource-constrained environments.
+To this end, edge computing has been widely recognized as a promising solution to support computation-intensive DL-driven VA applications in resource-constrained environments.
 The convergence of VA and edge computing gives birth to the novel paradigm of EVA.

-In this paper, we conducted a comprehensive survey of the recent research efforts on EVA.
-Specifically, we began by reviewing the basics of edge computing.
-We then provided an overview of VA, including its definition, components and typical applications.
-Next, we went through the definition, architectures, components, performance indicators, application architectures and enabling techniques of EVA systems.
-In addition, to bridge the gap between academia and industry, we introduced a number of frameworks that are widely used in the industry to manage the deployments of VA applications.
-We also collected various prominent MOT tracking datasets.
-Finally, we discussed the open challenges and future research directions on EVA.
-We hope this survey can reflect the recent progress in both academia and industry, evoke growing attention, stimulate wide discussions, and inspire further research ideas on EVA.
+In this paper, we conduct a comprehensive survey of the recent research efforts on EVA.
+Specifically, we begin by reviewing the basics of edge computing.
+We then provide an overview of VA, including its definition, components and application categories.
+Next, we go through the definition, architectures, components, performance indicators, application architectures and enabling techniques of EVA systems.
+In addition, to bridge the gap between academia and industry, we introduce a number of frameworks that are widely used in the industry to manage the deployment of VA applications.
+We also collect various prominent MOT datasets.
+Finally, we discuss the open challenges and future research directions in EVA.
+We hope this survey can reflect the recent progress in both academia and industry, evoke growing attention, stimulate wide discussions, and inspire further research ideas in EVA.